-Project site is located at the corner of Majeedhee Magu and Dhanburuh Magu.
-Majeedhee Magu is the main street of Male' and the area consists of several shops and one of the biggest supermarkets is located close to the project site.
-Dhanburuh Magu is a one way street that enables flow of traffic away from Majeedhee Magu.
+Project site is located on Fareedhee Magu, one of the main streets of Male'.
+The area consists of houses, shops and one of the most popular supermarkets of Male'.
+Across the project site is Narugis Goalhi, a one way street that enables flow of traffic into Fareedhee Magu.
+In addition, Aaburuzu Hingun to the west of project site is a one ways street that directs traffic into Fareedhee Magu.
 The area can be considered to have heavy flow of traffic at all times of the day.
-During peak hours an estimated traffic volume of 769 vehicles per hour will have to be rerouted during road closure.
-Any road closure for construction activities will require careful management of traffic in the area.
+During peak hours an estimated traffic volume of over 2000 vehicles per hour will have to be rerouted during road closure.
+Any road closure for construction activities will require careful management of traffic flowing from Chaandhanee Magu into Fareedhee Magu, Narugis Goalhi and Aaburuzu Hingun as shown in Figure 5-3.